elastic/apm-pipeline-library/vars/README.md

 * slackCredentials: What slack credentials to be used.
 Default value uses `jenkins-slack-integration-token`.
 * slackNotify: Whether to send or not the slack notifications, by default it sends notifications on Failed builds that are not pull request.
 * analyzeFlakey: Whether or not to add a comment in the PR with tests which have been detected as flakey.
 Default: `false`.
-* flakyReportIdx: The flaky index to compare this jobs results to. e.g. reporter-apm-agent-java-apm-agent-java-master
-* flakyThreshold: The threshold below which flaky tests will be ignored.
-Default: 0.0
 * flakyDisableGHIssueCreation: whether to disable the GH create issue if any flaky matches.
 Default false.
 * newPRComment: The map of the data to be populated as a comment.
 Default empty.
 * aggregateComments: Whether to create only one single GitHub PR Comment with all the details.
 Default true.
+* jobName: The name of the job, e.g. `Beats/beats/master`.

 ## opbeansPipeline
 Opbeans Pipeline